 ❄️ Chadar Trek / Zanskar River

-In winter, the Zanskar River freezes, and the Chadar Trek becomes one of the world’s most unique treks.
+In winter, when the Zanskar River freezes, the Chadar Trek becomes one of the world’s most unique treks.
 Walking on a sheet of ice through deep canyons.

 Due to the harsh climate, food in Zanskar is simple, hearty and seasonal.
 Most meals are made with barley, yak milk, dried vegetables and locally grown potatoes and peas.